 Description: The Transitional Living Program Manager oversees The Center’s independent living programs for homeless young adults.
 This includes the apartment-based independent living program and Chrysalis House, a transitional house for parenting teens.
 S/He provides supervision and support to program staff (Case Managers, On-Site Support Staff and Volunteers) and oversees the programs life skills trainings.
 Additionally, s/he is expected to assist in addressing any client behavioral issues and will work with the case managers to develop trauma informed interventions.
 This is a twelve (12) month, fulltime position.

-Qualifications: A minimum of a Bachelor’s degree in human services, education or a related field; and 2 year’s experience or an equivalent combination of education, employment and life experience.
+Qualifications: A minimum of a Bachelor’s degree in human services, education or a related field; and at least (3) three years of management/supervisory experience.
+A Master’s degree is preferred.